At a glance

-Recent and forthcoming engagements include appearances with the City of Birmingham Symphony Orchestra (including one with Sir Simon Rattle), multiple concerts with the Royal Philharmonic Orchestra and a UK tour with the Russian State Philharmonic Orchestra, as well as touring to South Korea, South America, Russia and the USA.
+Recent and forthcoming engagements include appearances with the City of Birmingham Symphony Orchestra (including one with Sir Simon Rattle), multiple concerts with the Royal Philharmonic Orchestra and a UK tour with the Russian State Philharmonic Orchestra, as well as concerts in South America, Germany, China, Russia and the USA.
 2014 also sees Donohoe complete his current concert series of Beethoven’s Piano Sonatas from No. 1 to No. 32.

 As well as performing, Donohoe has an impressive catalogue of recordings.
 Most recently he has recorded a complete set of the Prokofiev piano sonatas for SOMM records, the first of which was released in May 2013.
 Gramophone describes the first disc as ‘devastatingly effective’, declaring Donohoe to be ‘in his element’ and a review in Classical Notes identifies Donohoe’s ‘remarkably sensitive approach to even the most virtuosic of repertoire’.
 In August 2013 he recorded Alan Bush’s Africa for piano and orchestra with the Royal Scottish National Orchestra conducted by Martin Yates and in April 2013 he recorded the world premiere of Cyril Scott’s Concerto in D for piano and orchestra Op.
 10 on the Dutton label again with Martin Yates and the BBC Concert Orchestra.